 This doesn’t bode well for traditional safe-haven investments.
 As a result, several investors are looking for stable dividend stocks, or stocks that are known to provide strong dividends and have a history of stability through tough economic conditions.
 Dominion Energy fits that bill to a T.

 How has Dominion Energy done well in tough economic times?

 How long are you willing to go without air conditioning in the summer and heating in the winter months?
-The company provides energy, a valuable commodity, to a massive audience.
+The company provides electric utility services, a valuable offering, in high demand, with a massive audience.
 While consumers spend less time out of their homes during tough economic situations, staying home generally comes with increased energy costs, which bodes well for Dominion Energy.

 With such a high dividend payout ratio, dominance in the provision of electricity and natural gas in various states, protection from economic hardship, and its position as a potential safe haven in a low interest rate investing environment, Dominion Energy is a stock that’s well worth your attention.

 Duke Energy is another stable dividend play that could end up benefiting from the low interest rate environment set in place by the COVID-19 pandemic.
 The company made its name by providing electricity and natural gas to customers in the southeastern United States.
 Today, the company serves more than 9 million customers across several states.

 As an electric utility and natural gas play, Duke Energy comes with the same economic hardship protection that you’ll find with Dominion Energy, American Water Works, and others in the utilities space.
 You need energy to live a comfortable life, making Duke Energy a relatively safe play regardless of economic climate.

 At the same time, Duke Energy is another company with strong growth in revenue and earnings, leading to great dividends.
 The company has a dividend payout ratio of 73.5%, meaning that investors take home a decent chunk of profits while also providing a little wiggle room for future dividend growth.